 Team Leaders

 Team leaders are men who live in the shelter and are ready for more responsibility.
-These men volunteer to assist the supervisors in managing each shift’s responsibilities.
+These men volunteer to assist supervisors in managing each shift’s responsibilities.
 As a benefit of volunteering, they have a more private space in the team leader room, a separate room adjoining the main bunk area.

 Kitchen Staff